CiscoDevNet/code-exchange-repo-template/manual-sample-repo/README.md

 ----

+## Additional information (Not part of the template, delete in your Readme)

 ## Licensing info

 A license is required for others to be able to use your code.
 An open source license is more than just a usage license, it is license to contribute and collaborate on code.
-Open sourcing code and contributing it to [Code Exchange](https://developer.cisco.com/codeexchange/) or [Automation Exchange](https://developer.cisco.com/automation-exchange/) requires a commitment to maintain the code and help the community use and contribute to the code.
+Open sourcing code and contributing it to [Code Exchange](https://developer.cisco.com/codeexchange/) requires a commitment to maintain the code and help the community use and contribute to the code.

 Choosing a license can be difficult and depend on your goals for your code, other licensed code on which your code depends, your business objectives, etc.   This template does not intend to provide legal advise.
 You should seek legal counsel for that.
 However, in general, less restrictive licenses make your code easier for others to use.